epcpower/pm/README.rst

 Windows
 =======

-- Download artifact from the `build history on AppVeyor`_
+- Download artifact from the `build history on Github`_
 - Extract contents of the ``.zip`` file
 - Run ``epcpm.exe``

 A minimal sample project is available at ``src/epcpm/tests/project/project.pmp``.

-.. _`build history on AppVeyor`: https://ci.appveyor.com/project/KyleAltendorf/pm/history
+.. _`build history on Github`: https://github.com/epcpower/pm/actions

 -------------------
 Running From Source